Singhvikram7/Entrata/ReandMe.md

 in case mvn verify does not works Please use below command mvn clean test -DsuiteXmlFile=testng.xml
 _____________________________________________________________________________________________________________________________________________
+Instructions :-
-Instructions :-  In case if Facing issue while running cases please double check you dependency from maven and try to update if needed
+1:-In case if Facing issue while running cases please double check you dependency from maven and try to update if needed
+2:- We can also use Log4j to print logs of execution.
 _____________________________________________________________________________________________________________________________________________

 ________________________________________________________________________________________________________________________